 Picasso reworked the theme of the female nude, he revised the traditional ideal of beauty with violence, subjecting the body to a repeated assault in paint.
 He paints the female figure as a raw, sexualized arrangement of orifices, breasts and limbs.

-Elements of Cubism are Geometricity, Conceptual instead of perceptual reality, Passage(the overlapping of planes), Simultaneity (different points of view made visible on one plane or approximation of the forth dimension i.e. Time).
+Elements of Cubism are Geometricity, Conceptual instead of perceptual reality, Passage(the overlapping of planes), Simultaneity (different points of view made visible on one plane or approximation of the fourth dimension i.e. Time).

-Admission to Tate Modern is free, except for special exhibitions and can be reached by tube, bus or boat.
+Admission to Tate Modern in London is free, except for special exhibitions and can be reached by tube, bus or boat.

-- Blackfriars (District and Circle Line, 800 metres approximately) has now been reopened
+- Blackfriars (District and Circle Line, 800 meters approximately) has now been reopened

 I would love to go see Picasso’s first Cubism painting Les Demoiselles d’Avignon at the Museum of Modern Art in New York someday!
-What is you favorite Picasso painting?
+What is your favorite Picasso painting?

 Best Modern & Contemporary Art Galleries and Museums in London